 Tips For Proper Shoe Fit

 Because tight or poorly fitting shoes are a common cause of bunions, it is important that your shoes fit correctly.
-In general aim for shoes with wide insteps and are roomy for your toes, and avoid shoes that are too short, tight, or sharply pointed.
+In general, aim for shoes with a wide toebox and are roomy for your toes.
+Avoid shoes that are too short, tight, or sharply pointed.

 - Judge your shoe size by how it feels and how comfortable it is rather than the size on the label, the true size can vary by style or brand.

 - Select a shoe that conforms as nearly as possible to the shape of your foot.

 - Check that you have at least ⅜" - ½" of room between your longest toe and the end of the shoe.